LTurns/LTurns/README.md

 # Employment Experience

 **Goji Investment Services** (May 2019 to April 2020)

 *Senior Operations Executive*
-- Use of HTML on Mandrill
+- Consult with our clientele of Investment Managers on a daily basis
-- SQL for data analysis
+- Occasionally utilise SQL to construct  and compile Redash data reports
-- Client facing position
-- KYC investors and complete reconciliation checks
-- Ensure consistent knowledge of the alternative investments industry
+- Experience in CSS and HTML for drafting automated email templates in Mandril
+- Process due diligence (KYC, KYB, AML) for international, corporate and retail investors
+- Escalate any breaches or issues identified to the MLRO
+- Experience and knowledge in dealing with PEP/Sanctions
+- Preparing the CASS reconciliation and processing large client money movements
+- Train junior employees

 **Leyton UK** (February 2018 to May 2019)
 *Major Accounts Executive* (February
-- Use of Salesforce
-- The ability to communicate to high-level professionals on the most valued accounts
-- Target and commission based - valued meritocracy
+- In charge of the international cross-selling initiative for UK office
+- Developed a deeper understanding of R&D Tax and other UK tax schemes
+- Selling the optimisation of R&D Tax Claims to prospects
+- Pitching our tax services to FTSE clients and large enterprises (over SMEs)
+- Training Junior Sales Executives
+- Interviewing future employees
+- Achieving sales metrics and revenue targets

 -*Commerical Executive*
+- Finding company prospects
+- Pitching our tax services
-- Also target and commission based
+- Achieving monthly metrics and targets
-- strengthened core communication skills
-- tought and presented sales pitches to junior sales teams
+- Maintaining sales momentum

 **Empire Design** (July 2017 - February 2018)
 *Runner and Office Assistant*